 If you don’t like the thought of putting your baby into a cold bed, you can warm it first with a hot water bottle, or wheat bag before bedtime.
 This is particularly useful when doing night feeds as your baby’s mattress is likely to get cold and more likely to disturb if going from your warm arms to a cold mattress.

 Before you put your baby back into the bed make sure you remove it and NEVER allow your baby to sleep with a hot water bottle.
+Have a look at my video here for my top tip on keeping the mattress warm and helping your baby settle quickly to sleep .

 With the appropriate room temperature, clothing and bedding, you should not have to worry about your baby being cold at night.
 Just remember to test the temperature of their little body with your hand, and change any aspects accordingly.
 Now that you are sorted for keeping baby warm, it’s time to find your slippers for those midnight feeds!